 Ingredients and Substitutions

-- Rolled Oats- I like to use large flake rolled but instant or quick oats should work as well.
+- Rolled Oats- I like to use large flake rolled (since I like to keep them on hand for making peanut butter cup oatmeal) but instant or quick oats should work as well.

 - Protein Powder- I typically use pea protein isolate for this recipe but have tested it with brown rice protein as well.
 I suspect any plain, unflavored protein powder would work.
 If you use a flavored/sweetened one, you may need to adjust the sweetness of the recipe and I haven't tested this.